rocket-pool/RPIPs/RPIPs/RPIP-39.md

 ### Bounty Incentives
 * The pDAO empowers the Grants Management Committee (GMC) to incentivize the generation and successful completion of bounty proposals using their budget if they choose to do so.
 * The total funding allocated to incentives for a given bounty MUST NOT exceed 10% of the bounty reward payout.
-  * The total cost of lever incentives is not otherwise limited.
+  * The total cost of bounty incentives is not otherwise limited.
 The GMC SHOULD use bounty incentives with caution.
 * Incentives for a given bounty MUST NOT reduce the bounty hunter reward payout.
 * Bounty incentives SHOULD be allocated according to a consistent method which the GMC MUST communicate publicly.